vanessa330/ecommerce-react-express-nosql/README.md

 # Shopping Cart

 > This is a FAKE shopping cart built on the MongoDB, Express, React, Node and deploy through [Cloudflare](https://www.cloudflare.com/) and [Render](https://dashboard.render.com/).
 You can register and log in, create your own products, and sell them too the other users.
+Also, you can add the product to your cart.

 <br />